mercadopago/devsite-docs/guides/shopify/integration-configuration-cho-api.en.md

 ------------
 ----[mlm, mco]----
-# Cards
+# Tarjetas

 **Mercado Pago Tarjetas** ([Checkout API](/developers/en/docs/checkout-api/landing)) is an app that allows transparent payments with debit or credit cards, where the entire checkout process happens within the online store environment, without the need to redirect to an external page.
 In addition to providing greater control in the customization and integration process, it reduces cart abandonment and increases the possibility of conversion.

 ------------
 ----[mco]----
-To install the **Mercado Pago Tarjetas** checkout on a Shopify store, we offer the two installation models below.

 ## Install via Shopify admin panel

+To install Mercado Pago Tarjetas through the Shopify admin panel, follow the steps below:

 1. Go to your [Shopify](https://accounts.shopify.com/store-login) store.
 2. In the store's administration panel, click on **Settings** in the bottom-left corner of the page.